sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_domain_authentication.md

 CNAME
 {% endanchor %}

 The CNAME record creates an alias for subdomain.yourdomain.com and points to sendgrid.net.
 The CNAME is needed for our click and open tracking features in order for those statistics to be routed back to your SendGrid account.
 This will also be what your messages are signed by, so your recipients will be able see what you have chosen for your CNAME.
-You set up the CNAME files that SnedGrid provides with your DNS host.
+You set up the CNAME files that SendGrid provides with your DNS host.
 For more information about CNAME, see our [CNAME glossary page]({{root_url}}/Glossary/cname.html).

 {% anchor h2 %}
 Setting up domain authentication